-This is detirmined from the current state of name and show\pa\level attributes.
+This is determined from the current state of name and show\pa\level attributes.

-hypothetical : bytearray, bytes Pass a potential chunk() of data to this parameter to calculate the resulting left over length in bytes.
+Pass a potential chunk() of data to this parameter to calculate the resulting left over length in bytes.
 This parameter is optional.

-Returns An int representing the length of available bytes for a single payload.
+An int representing the length of available bytes for a single payload.

-Changed in version 2.0.0: The name of this function changed from "available" to "len\available" to avoid confusion with circuitpython\nrf24101.rf24.RF24.available().
+Changed in version 2.0.0: The name of this function changed from "available" to "len\available" to avoid confusion with circuitpython\nrf24l01.rf24.RF24.available().
 This change also allows providing the underlying RF24 class' available() method in the FakeBLE API.

+'''

-FakeBLE.advertise(buf=b", data\type: int = 255)
+FakeBLE.advertise(buf: bytes, bytearray = b'', data_type: int = 255)

+'''